temt-ceo/game-on-svelte-and-flow/README.md

-# How to develop a bc game using GraphQL and Svelte
+# How to develop a blockchain game using GraphQL and Svelte

 1. Install @onflow/fcl and @onflow/types.